Lines, Vines and Trying Times: Critical reception

 Reviews for the album were mixed, both from critics and fans saying that it was "premature".
 According to review aggregator Metacritic, the album has received mixed or average reviews, scoring 56 out of 100 points based on 11 reviews.
 Allmusic named "overthinking and over-production" as the album's main flaws, and noted that the group's combination of "teen pop that skews adult in its sound and form" seemed effortless on their previous album, A Little Bit Longer, but felt that on Lines the "seams are showing."
 Greg Kot of the Chicago Tribune claimed, "The rush to maturity is, well, premature," and added that "the strings and horns [...] only bog things down."
 Entertainment Weekly criticized "Don't Charge Me for the Crime," calling it "the sonic equivalent of being held at gunpoint by a baby rabbit," but praised "Black Keys" as being the most honest track, adding that "its quiet brushstrokes of teenage despair easily transcend Lines misdemeanor mutinies."
 The New York Daily News criticized "World War III," saying, "it sounds like they just pulled a collective hernia."
+In a two-star review, Evening Standard critic John Aizlewood enjoyed the jaunty fiddle in "What Did I Do to Your Heart?" and Common's thoughtful rap on "Don't Charge Me for the Crime", but felt that the remainder of the album "sinks in a swamp of sub-McFly blanditude."